benjaminmetzler/til/misc/ssh_regex.md

 `Match exec "echo %h | grep -q '<REGEX>'"`

-it will echo the hostname to grep, which will return a success or failure, which ssh will use to determine whether to use that confige group or not.
+This will echo the hostname to grep, which will return a success or failure, which ssh will use to determine whether to use that confige group or not.

+You can construct your REGEX on https://www.regex101.com.